Founder and Equity ConsultantCompany: Allied Folk

 Role: Podcast Presenter / Session Presenter

-Ashley earned an MBA with a concentration in human resource management, a BA in psychology with a minor in human development and family studies, and a certification in organizational diversity and inclusion.
-Most recently, she was selected as a Josie R. Johnson Leadership Academy fellow, and accepted into the YWCA’s Racial Justice Facilitator program.
-Ashley is committed to inclusion as a means to advance human rights for all people, in all walks of life.
+Ashley earned an MBA with a concentration on human resource management, a BA in psychology with a minor in human development and family studies, and a certification in organizational diversity and inclusion.
+Most recently, she was selected as a Josie R. Johnson Leadership Academy fellow and was accepted into the YWCA’s Racial Justice Facilitator program.
+She is committed to inclusion as a means to advance human rights for all people, in all walks of life.